WGA ends strike, releases details on tentative deal with studios

 The AMPTP capitulated on the mandatory staffing requirements they previously rebuked.
 According to the union, studios must hire at least three writer-producers, including the showrunner, for a guaranteed 10 consecutive weeks of work during the development of a series, also called "development rooms."

 Once projects are greenlighted, the minimum of writers increases to five once the series reaches seven episodes.
-Teams working on any shows that have 13 or more episodes will receive another writer.
+Teams working on shows with 13 or more episodes will receive another writer.
 The WGA dubbed this facet of the production as "post-greenlight rooms."

-These projects come with at least 20 weeks of guaranteed work or the entire duration of the "post-greenlight room," whichever is shorter.
+These projects come with at least 20 weeks of guaranteed work or the "post-greenlight room" duration, whichever is shorter.

 Now, the two sides have established a set of guidelines regulating the use of AI in MBA-covered productions.

 First, AI cannot write or rewrite any literary material and AI-generated material cannot be considered source material under this current deal.
 The WGA said this would prevent the material from undermining credits or other rights granted to writers.
-However, the rules do not bar writers from using AI to help with writing, if the company allows it and if the writer follows the company policies.
+However, the rules do not bar writers from using AI to help with their work if the company allows it and if they follow its policies.
 The studios cannot require a writer to use AI software.

 Studios must also inform writers if any of the materials they receive are AI-generated or contain AI-generated material.
 Finally, the WGA "reserves the right to assert that exploitation of writers' material to train AI is prohibited by MBA or other law."